 Let’s talk about the other reasons to love Orioles Park, shall we?
 Clancy the beer vendor who carries two or three cases of beer on his shoulder while treading 2 steps at a time to hurry to a fan who held up their hand to get his attention.
 The lemonade guy who shook his body to mix up the liquid in the cup instead of shaking the cup.
 The hot dog vendor who spells out “orioles” in script with ketchup or mustard when you buy a hot dog.
 And the announcer who always engaged fans with his introduction of J J HARDY – a melodic sounding chant that all 46,000 fans shout simultaneously when JJ came to bat.

 Then it happened.
 I went to Orioles Park one night for Paint the Orioles logo night with my cousin and her daughter and the package included seats down the left field line.
 We walked around more than usual and really took in the beauty of a night at the Yard.
 At one point we noticed our seats were empty so with permission from the ushers we sat there.
 Unfortunately, there were Yankee fans two rows behind us and since their team was ahead, they were making noise (in football it’s called trash talk) but they were doing it – AT US.
 In my Yard!
 You know like in our faces but they were behind us.
 It got tiresome.
 So, we decided to leave during the break in the middle of the 9th (an uncharacteristic thing for me to do because I’m a stay until the bitter end girl).
-As we were leaving, #13, Manny Machado, came up to bat and we stood in the flag court to watch him.
-He hit a game winning homer.
+As we were leaving, #13, Manny Machado, came up to bat and we stood in the flag court – a favorite spot for standing room only attendees or those who just want to catch a home run ball – to watch him.
+And true to his magical self, Manny proceeded to hit a game winning homer.
 Game Over.
 Oriole’s win.
 Manny Magic!
 As I watched him run the bases, I took pictures with my cell phone.
 I silently smiled and reminded myself I didn’t leave before the game was over after all.

 It was the last time I would see Manny Machado in an Orioles uniform.
 He was traded later that month to the LA Dodgers.
 Here is where I insert the broken heart emoji.
 I was dejected because I believed Manny would be with the Orioles for his entire career.
 I was spoiled with Brooks and Cal.
 But I am an Orioles fan and my great fortune is the connection the team provides to my past and promises for the future.
 Accentuate the positive!